 To contact Dr. Roberts and learn more about hoarding treatments and obtain a brochure about the disorder, please visit www.lifecoach.net.
 This will have contact information for Dr. Roberts, for whom I have developed great respect after hearing her speak to various organizations.

 In short, while it is undeniably fascinating in some ways, hoarding is not a disorder to take lightly when it reaches extremes.
 It can ultimately become a danger for the person who has the disorder as well as both relatives and neighbors and even animals, if they are the hoarding focus.
-And as you might have guessed, as an appraiser they are hands down the worst jobs I encounter ;-)
+As you can imagine, hoarding situations are some of the most challenging jobs that come my way.

 Bryan H. Roberts is a professional appraiser in Sarasota, FL.
 He is a member of the Florida State Guardianship Association, the Sarasota County Aging Network (board member), and is certified in the latest Uniform Standards of Appraisal Practice (USPAP).